De1f364/ConversBot/README.md

-# ConversBot
+# ConversBot with Sqlite
-Вопрос-ответ бот c использованием библиотеки python-telegram-bot
+Conversation bot that records responses to the  Sqlite database